 Provides online therapy

-My name is Meagan Narvaez (she/her pronouns).
-I am a queer Woman of Color from a Puerto Rican family.
+My name is Meagan Narvaez (she/her), and I am a queer Woman of Color from a Puerto Rican family.

-Note on asexuality: I acknowledge the language around sex therapy can seem excluding of asexuality, or that if there is a lack of sexual desire, or that you must do something to fix it.
-If you identify or think you may identify as asexual, I am here to help support you around your identity and find ways to navigate what intimacy and sexual expression means to you and your relationship(s).
+A note on Asexuality: I acknowledge that the language around sex therapy can often seem exclusionary of asexuality, and sometimes even pushes the idea that a lack of sexual desire is a problem to be fixed.
+I do not take that approach in my practice.
+If you identify or think you may identify as asexual or aromantic, I am here to help support you as you continue to explore and understand your identity, and find ways to navigate what intimacy and sexual expression means to you.

 Adults, People of Color, Queer, Trans, Non-binary, Polyamory/Ethical-Non Monogamy